ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteDeploymentGuide.md

 Configuring the test suites
 ========================================================================================================================================================================================================

-This section provides the necessary guidance to configure the SharePoint File Sync and WOPI Protocol test suites on the SUT and the test suite client.
+This section provides the guidance on configuring SharePoint File Sync and WOPI Protocol Test Suites on the SUT and the test suite client.
 The configuration should be done in this order: configure the SUT, and then configure the test suite client.